mui/material-ui/docs/src/pages/customization/unstyled-components/unstyled-components.md

 While each component has its own API, there are a few props common to all of them:

-- `components` - an object that allows you to override subcomponents used by the unstyled (host) component.
+- `components` - an object that allows you to override subcomponents (slots) used by the unstyled (host) component.
 Each host component will at least have the `Root` slot.
 Many complex components have more slots.
 You can either provide a custom component or an HTML tag there.

   ```jsx
   <BadgeUnstyled components={{ Root: 'div', Badge: MyCustomBadge }} />